iankohhh/Bedrock-Coder/README.md

 ## Installation

-1. Deploy the [CloudFormation template](https://github.com/iankohhh/Bedrock-Coder) in your AWS environment.
+1. Download the *cfTemplateBedrockCoder.yaml* file and deploy the CloudFormation template in your AWS environment.
 2. Locate the ALB endpoint under the outputs section.

 ![Locate ALB Endpoint](images/image1.JPEG)